 Today, even though the process of medical credentialing has evolved greatly, the basic idea is still the same: to govern physicians by putting standards in place to ensure competency.
 It has become an important part of becoming a trusted and successful healthcare provider by the numerous insurance vendors out there.

 In this article, we dive into the credentialing process to illuminate the confusing areas, the importance it has for your medical practice and why you should opt for U Control Billing for all your medical billing and credentialing services.

 Medical credentialing, also known as primary source verification, is a thorough process where an insurance vendor conducts an intensive background check on the physician to verify his/her education, competencies and legal authorization to practice medicine.

-Physicians and other healthcare practitioners such as a hospital, a counseling office, chiropractor, Dentist, Physical Therapist, Occupational Therapist, an optometrist’s office, Urgent care, Treatment center, Social worker etc., who wish to bill an insurance company as an in-network provider must undergo the process of credentialing.
+Physicians and other healthcare practitioners such as a hospital, counseling offices, chiropractors, Dentist, Physical Therapist, Occupational therapists, optometrist offices, Urgent care, Treatment center, Social worker, etc., who wish to bill an insurance company as an in-network provider must undergo the process of credentialing.